 Cayce E. Lynch is the firm’s Administrative Partner based in Tyson & Mendes’ San Diego office.
 In this capacity, she wears multiple hats – directing Tyson & Mendes’ administrative, marketing, and business development activities, and has taken the firm through a period of unprecedented growth.

-By developing a series of marketing initiatives, Ms. Greiner has helped the firm more than double its size and raise its profile.
+By developing a series of marketing initiatives, Ms. Lynch has helped the firm more than double its size and raise its profile.
 She founded and chairs the firm’s Women’s Initiative, providing mentoring and support for the firm’s female attorneys and clients.
 In addition, she oversees its Young Professionals Group, promoting growth and facilitating business development for young attorneys and insurance professionals.
-Ms. Greiner trains all firm attorneys through T&M University and oversees T&M Giving, a firm-wide community relations program.
+Ms. Lynch trains all firm attorneys through T&M University and oversees T&M Giving, a firm-wide community relations program.

-Ms. Greiner also regularly presents CE and MCLE updates on California law, including the landmark Howell v.
+Ms. Lynch also regularly presents CE and MCLE updates on California law, including the landmark Howell v.
 Hamilton Meats decision and its progeny, to insurance professionals across the U.S. She currently serves on the national CLM Alternative Dispute Resolution Committee.
-In 2017, Ms. Greiner won San Diego Business Journal’s “Business Women of the Year” Award for her work on behalf of the firm.
+In 2017, Ms. Lynch won San Diego Business Journal’s “Business Women of the Year” Award for her work on behalf of the firm.
 San Diego Metro selected her as a Top 40 Under 40 in 2018.

 Ms. Lynch earned her J.D., cum laude, in 2011 from the William S. Richardson School of Law, University of Hawaii at Manoa, where she served as the Outside Articles Editor for the University of Hawaii Law Review.
 After graduation, she clerked at the Hawaii Supreme Court for Associate Justice James Duffy.
 Ms. Lynch is licensed to practice law in California and Colorado.